The 5 Trials

 Make no mistake; this is not an easy race.
 It’s a race to train specifically for and to respect the course.
 The sand can be deep and brutal at times, but the course has been designed carefully and thoughtfully to offer sections of respite.
 Just when you think you can’t possibly run in sand for one second longer, you’ll be treated to a firm area for a bit of rest.

 We’d love to welcome you to sunny Jupiter Florida for our third installment of our flagship race!
 It fills up quickly, so don’t dilly-dally if you think you want to run it!

 This is one of the swaggiest trail ultra around!
-Every finisher gets a badass finishers medal, and top overall winners receive a handmade award!
+Every finisher gets a badass finishers medal, and top overall winners receive our coveted custom-made hourglasses to pay homage to your battle against sand and time!
 You can expect the amazing Brie from Wicked Skins to, once again, raise the bar with the creativity and craftsmanship of our awards for both every finisher, and exclusive awards for top finishers and DFL’ers!